-4) STUDENT ACCOMODATION
+4) STUDENT ACCOMMODATION

-UTM Kuala Lumpur provides residential colleges that can accommodate up to 2800 students in one academic session.
-These colleges are located at areas namely Kediaman Siswa Jaya.
-Kolej Siswa Jaya, the student's residential accommodation, located at Jalan Rejang, Setapak approximately 2 km from UTM Kuala Lumpur.
+UTM Kuala Lumpur provides residential colleges that can accommodate up to 2500 students in one academic session.
+These colleges are located at Taman Setapak Jaya known as Kolej Kediaman Siswa Jaya (KSJ) which is approximately 2 km from UTM Kuala Lumpur campus.
 For information, please email to aishah.kl@utm.my.